tomboszko/PIXELBOTS/README.md

 Creation (mint) of a NFT's serie to learn about smart contracts and blockchain interactions.

-## I will update the readme as I implement features
+🤖 I want to make it fun so why not some cute pixel art robots ?

-Next step is to create a small collection of pixel art robots and allow user to mint.
+### I will update the readme as I implement features

 Deployed project [PIXELBOTS](https://tomboszko.github.io/PIXELBOTS/)